So what do you pack when you are leaving with no plans to return?

 - Tiny 15ml Theramed liquid toothpaste x 2 – we can’t get this abroad so we just buy the smallest tube.

 - Deoderant (small roll-on)

 - Razor + 2 spare blades

-- Somerset shaving oil – this stuff is amazing and this tiny bottle lasted 9 months.
+- Shaving oil – this stuff is amazing and this tiny bottle lasted 9 months.
 We are getting more sent.